 Onlookers are often surprised to see me draw with mechanical pencils, yet I use them all the time.
 Mechanical pencils are good for drawing, in fact, they are my pencils of choice.

 Mechanical pencils are excellent for drawing.
+The lines erase well, are lightfast, great for precision lines, and perfect for shading.
 The ‘leads’ range in size from 0.2mm – 0.9mm and are graded from 6H – 4B.
-The lines erase well, are lightfast and the shading is consistent.
 The finest grades stay sharp and the thicker grades can be sharpened instantly with emery paper.

 Many professional ‘graphite’ artists draw with mechanical pencils but few write about them.
 That being so, let me tell you why they are so useful and why you should consider using them.

 First thing first…

 (I get commissions for purchases made through affiliate links in this post.
 However, I only promote products I like and recommend)

 What is a Mechanical Pencil?

 Let’s start with the basics, what is a mechanical pencil?
 That’s not as daft a question as you may think, confusingly, they are known by different names.

 Mechanical pencils are also known as: